310 Division Street: Modernizing shelter services to address community need

 What measures are in place for wraparound supports when 310 Division Street becomes operational?

-The site is anticipated to open in early spring.
+The 310 Division Street shelter is anticipated to open in fall 2024.
 It will follow established shelter best-practices.
 Community partners that offer health, housing, social, mental health and addiction and life skills building programs will be engaged.
 Wraparound services at the site will be in place and the indoor environment allows for a full range of programming.

 • What safety measures will be in place?